builab/DomainFit/README.md

 	getAlphaFoldPDBs.py --ilist list_proteins.csv --odir pdb_files

  missingAF.log file will tell you which proteins do not have AlphaFold structure available.

+ If you also want to get the PAE files for domain parsing using PAE graph later

+ 	getAlphaFoldPAEs.py --ilist list_proteins.csv --odir pdb_files

 ### 2. Parsing AlphaFold predicted models into domains
 Generating domain pdbs: Parse automatically using phenix.process_predicted_model, can use default parameters or options.